 Six Tips For Healthier Hand Skin!

-Here are some tips I’ve picked up over the years to maintain my tough skin:
+Here are some tips I’ve picked up over the years to maintain my tough skin.

 1. Carry a hand balm with you everywhere!

 There are a bunch brands out there targeted at climbers…climbon, rhinoskin, climbskin, joshua tree, and others.
-I ssuggest you try the different brands to see which ones absorb best into your skin.
+I suggest you try the different brands to see which ones absorb best into your skin.
 For a while, I used climbon as my first layer and joshua tree as a second layer.
 I keep a hand balm in my car, my climbing bag, my office, my home, and extras in a drawer so I am never without my balm!

-After everytime I wash my hands or get my hands wet, I mositurize.
-I apply the balm with my hands slightly wet, so that my skin can absorb all the water!!
+After every time I wash my hands or get my hands wet, I mositurize.
+I apply the balm with my hands slightly wet, so that my skin can absorb all the water!
 No exceptions.

 3. Avoid getting hands wet as much as possible